Halibut and Wild Shrimp in Coconut Curry Broth by Michelin Starred Chef John Critchley

 - ½ each Lime, cut into 4 pieces

 - 1 tbsp fish sauce, Red Boat, (gluten free)

 - ¾ pound halibut filet, sliced into strips 1 inch thick

 - 6 each Shrimp, head on, peeled, deveined

 - 4 each scallion, tops, sliced fine

-- ¼ cup Wakame seaweed, reconstitute in room temp water for ten minutes and strain
+- ¼ cup Wakame seaweed, reconstituted in room temp water for ten minutes and strained

 - ½ each fresno chili, red, sliced